 Why?
 Well, only 0.08 percent of users bought the camera sunglasses and once they did, less than half of the people who bought them used them for longer than a month!
 A major reason people didn’t like Spectacles was the physical appearance – with the vibrant colors and chunky look.
 They were not the most appealing glasses for the price.
 But there were also technical nuisances that contributed to their poor market performance.

-After that setback, Snapchat released a new and improved version of the sunglasses in early 2018, Spectacles 2.0.
+After that setback, Snapchat released a new and improved version of the sunglasses in early 2018, Snapchat Spectacles v2.0.
 The company took note of what was turning off their consumers and made many improvements to make the sunglasses easier to use with a more appealing look.

 The original Snapchat Spectacles appearance could have been much better, especially for the price.
 A whopping $130 got you sunglasses with unattractive colors – bright coral, teal, and black – along with a heavy structure.
 They looked cheap, to say the least.